 At the base of the descent, the Five Ponds Loop crosses a woods road, turns right, then immediately rejoins the woods road.
 It now passes between the two Glasmere Ponds, with good views over the northern pond.
 The trail goes around a gate and reaches an intersection with another woods road.
 It turns left and follows the road for 100 feet, then turns right onto a footpath and begins a steady climb of Mt.
 Defiance on switchbacks.

 At the top of the climb, the Five Ponds Loop crosses the blue-triangle-on-white-blazed Skylands Trail and the red-on-white-blazed Ringwood-Ramapo Trail.
-A short distance beyond, as the Five Ponds Loop bears left, follow an unmarked side trail which leads right to a west-facing viewpoint, with the hills of Tranquility Ridge County Park visible in the distance.
+A short distance beyond, as the Five Ponds Loop bears left, follow a short side trail, blazed with a black star on pink, which leads right to a west-facing viewpoint, with the hills of Tranquility Ridge County Park visible in the distance.

 This loop hike follows woods roads and trails to five secluded ponds in Ringwood State Park.